intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 ~~~~~~~~

 Sets the result value to a constant value.
-The type of the constant must match the (underlying) scalar type
+The type of the constant must match the scalar or component type
 (e.g. an integer type requires an integer-constant and a floating type requires a floating-constant).

 When the result is a cooperative matrix, all entries are set to the same constant value.